-- Non-prescribed voluntary industry codes-these are codes developed and administered by industry participants.
-They are only enforceable to the extent that the industry includes an enforcement mechanism in the code. - Prescribed voluntary codes-these are voluntary codes that industry participants have the option of signing up to, with signatories subject to some limited enforcement action by the ACCC and liable to compensate affected parties for any harm suffered a result of a breach of the code.
-The Food & Grocery Code is an example of a prescribed voluntary code.222 - Mandatory codes-these codes are binding on all industry participants and are subject to enforcement by the ACCC.
+- Non-prescribed voluntary industry codes these are codes developed and administered by industry participants.
+They are only enforceable to the extent that the industry includes an enforcement mechanism in the code. - Prescribed voluntary codes these are voluntary codes that industry participants have the option of signing up to, with signatories subject to enforcement action by the ACCC in the event of a breach of the code.
+The Food & Grocery Code is an example of a prescribed voluntary code.217 - Mandatory codes these codes are binding on all industry participants and are subject to enforcement by the ACCC.
 The ACCC can take action against parties that breach a mandatory code, including in the form of financial penalties or infringement notices.
-The Horticulture Code of Conduct is an example of a mandatory code.223
+The Horticulture Code of Conduct is an example of a mandatory code.218